 How does your education and care referral process work?

-The process for a referral from a local authority will differ slightly between each of our Priory schools, colleges and children’s homes.
+The process for a referral from a local authority will differ slightly between each of our Aspris schools, colleges and children’s homes.

 In general, the process will start with the parents and/or local authority going to view the service.
 This meeting will give you the opportunity to discuss your child's needs and to see if you can imagine your child in that particular education and possibly care environment.
 The next stage would involve someone from the Senior Management Team observing your child in their present setting and liaising with the school or college regarding their educational and care needs.
 Where the child isn't attending school or college, the team would observe the child at your home.